Russia pledges to act to 'restore' military balance if U.S. quits nuclear arms pact

 “It means that the United States is not disguising, but is openly starting to develop these systems in the future, and if these systems are being developed, then actions are necessary from other countries, in this case Russia, to restore balance in this sphere.”

+In a statement issued afterwards via Russia’s TASS news agency, the Security Council said Patrushev had emphasized Russia’s view that the INF treaty should be retained, and tearing it up would undermine international arms control.

+“The Russian side ... confirmed their readiness to work jointly in the interests of removing mutual grievances about the implementation of the agreement,” the statement said.

-Trump’s national security adviser John Bolton is due to hold talks with senior officials in Moscow later on Monday and to meet Putin on Tuesday.
+Bolton was due to meet Foreign Minister Sergei Lavrov later on Monday, and to see Putin on Tuesday.

-Peskov said Trump’s decision to quit the pact would be a subject for discussion and that Moscow was looking for a detailed explanation as to why Washington had decided to turn its back on the treaty.
+Peskov said Trump’s decision to quit the pact would be a subject for discussion with Bolton, and that Moscow was looking for a detailed explanation as to why Washington had decided to turn its back on the treaty.

 The INF treaty required the United States and the Soviet Union to forego all nuclear ground-launched ballistic and cruise missiles with a range of 500 to 5,500 km, eliminating an entire category of weapon.

-The Soviet Union scrapped hundreds of SS-20 ballistic missiles armed with nuclear warheads which had a range of 5,500 km as a result.
+The Soviet Union scrapped hundreds of SS-20 ballistic missiles armed with nuclear warheads which had a range of 5,500 km, as a result.
 Many of them had been pointed at Europe.

 NATO’s decision to station Cruise and Pershing nuclear missiles in Europe provoked waves of protests in the 1980s from anti-nuclear campaigners who felt their deployment would turn Europe into a potential nuclear battlefield.